Photo: Tomek Dersu Aaron

 Article 4.2

-• complaints relating to the partial closure of the museum complex, partial closure as a result of calamities and public measures, the building up or dismantling of exhibitions;
+• complaints relating to the partial closure of the museum complex, including, but not limited to, partial closure due to calamities and government measures, the construction or dismantling of exhibitions;

 • complaints and circumstances relating to nuisance or inconvenience caused by the improper functioning of facilities in the museum complex.